rachelandrew/grid-by-example/issues/index.md

 ## Subgrids

 Level 1 of the spec currently defines a [subgrid](http://dev.w3.org/csswg/css-grid/#subgrids) keyword.
 It is currently At risk" of being moved to level two and has not been implemented in Blink.
 The subgrid keyword would enable a nested grid to follow the same grid as the parent.
 [This example](/examples/code/layout6.html) demonstrates a problem that I believe it would solve.
 As the nested grids have to define their own grid, if we use fraction units for the columns, the fractions are calculated from a different width than those of the parent.

-## The gutter problem

-I've already discussed this issue on www-style, however one issue I've found is when using Grid's ability to create an implicit grid, I lose the ability to have fixed size 'gutter' rows or columns.
-If you take a look at [example 10](/examples/#example10) when I add my area 'e' it creates an implicit grid track.
-What I would really like to happen is for it to create both the grid track to hold the content AND a gutter track to match those above.

-The same issue can be seen in my [16 column grid example](http://gridbyexample.com/examples/code/layout4.html).
-I have to explicitly create rows and gutter rows on my grid, otherwise I would lose the spacing.

-This issue could be solved by having `column-gap` and `row-gap` properties in the same way that multi-column layout does for `column-gap`.
-I think the latter would work in the majority of cases and save developers needing to account for gutter columns in their grid systems.
-However the `column-gap` and `row-gap` properties have been moved to level 2 of the spec.

-### UPDATE

-The `auto` keyword will help with this issue as now we can repeat a pattern an automatic number of times.
-That pattern could include a row track plus a gutter track.

-The [Editor's Draft](http://dev.w3.org/csswg/css-grid-1/#gutters) published on 15th June 2015 adds row-gap and column-gap.
-I've [written about this on my blog](http://rachelandrew.co.uk/archives/2015/06/19/css-grid-layout-solving-the-gutter-problem/).

 ## An issue of naming